khanbhai89/codeceptjs_demo/Readme.md

 This is a project which includes CodeceptJS + Playwright setup using TypeScript.

 I couldn't find token page so can't add those test.
+We can also add test to verify, JSON schema from API test.

 There can be negative test-cases added, which I didn't on purpose as you can see they can be created as I'm using page-object pattern.